Conexiant

 David Greening, Head of Molecular Proteomics at the Baker Heart and Diabetes Institute

-Circulating extracellular vesicles (EVs) are increasingly recognized as important mediators of intercellular communication and promising sources of minimally invasive biomarkers.
+The field of human extracellular vesicles (EVs) is challenged by understanding their form and function.
+Circulating EVs are increasingly recognized as important mediators of intercellular communication and promising sources of highly relevant, minimally invasive biomarkers.
 Yet, defining what constitutes an EV in complex biofluids such as human plasma remains a persistent challenge.
-Conventional markers often struggle to distinguish vesicles from abundant co-isolated components, including lipoproteins, protein aggregates, and other nanoparticles.

-In a recent Nature Cell Biology study, a team at the Baker Heart and Diabetes Institute, Australia, and collaborating universities addressed this challenge by combining high-sensitivity mass spectrometry, lipidomics, and single-vesicle flow cytometry with machine-learning-based data integration.
-Through extensive biochemical, biophysical, and multi-omics characterization, the work establishes a molecular reference framework for human circulating EVs.
+In a recent Nature Cell Biology study, a team at the Baker Heart and Diabetes Institute, Australia, and collaborating universities addressed this challenge by combining high-sensitivity mass spectrometry, proteomics, surfaceome profiling, lipidomics, and single-vesicle flow cytometry with machine-learning-based data integration.
+Through extensive biochemical, biophysical, and multi-omics characterization, combining patient samples across different cohorts, the work establishes a molecular reference framework for human circulating EVs.

-We reached out to David Greening, Head of Molecular Proteomics at the Baker Heart and Diabetes Institute, and lead author of the paper, to learn more about the team’s motivations and challenges – and how integrated multi-omics could improve reproducibility, classification, and translational potential in EV research.
+We reached out to David Greening, Head of Molecular Proteomics at the Baker Heart and Diabetes Institute, and group leader Alin Rai, that both led this study, to learn more about the team’s motivations and challenges – and how integrated multi-omics could improve reproducibility, classification, and translational potential in EV research.

 What initially motivated your team to rethink the molecular definition of human circulating extracellular vesicles?

-Extracellular vesicles are the master communicators of multicellular life – key in orchestrating the complex signalling networks that define physiology.
-Over the last several decades, extracellular vesicle trafficking has emerged as an important mechanism of cell communication.
+EVs are master communicators of multicellular life – key in orchestrating the complex signaling networks that define physiology.
+Over the last several decades, EV trafficking and intercellular signaling have emerged as an important mechanism of cell communication.
 As new concepts have linked EVs to many physiological and pathological processes – and as their presence in blood plasma has become clear – the field of EV research has represented a new paradigm in exploring and translating EV-based therapies and their use as diagnostic, prognostic, and predictive biomarkers.

 Could you briefly explain how your multi-omics workflow was designed?

-Our discovery includes a conserved set of 182 proteins and 52 lipids intrinsic to circulating EVs, as well as a panel of 29 proteins and 114 lipids that are non-EV features in plasma.
-Together, these serve as biological markers for EV research in human samples.
+We employed technologies including high-sensitivity mass spectrometry for protein and lipid identification, surfaceome profiling to capture the surface membrane protein and corona network, and single-vesicle flow cytometry, alongside multiple machine-learning frameworks for comprehensive analysis, integration, and interrogation.
+As strategies to isolate and understand such circulating vesicles, we used density fractionation enrichment and lipid-based affinity capture, combined with extensive biophysical and biochemical characterization.
+Our discovery includes a conserved set of 182 proteins and 52 lipids intrinsic to circulating EVs, as well as a panel of 29 proteins and 114 lipids that are non-EV features in plasma (part of the lipoprotein network).
+Together, these serve as biological markers for EV research in humans.

 In the study, we used high-resolution density gradient separation (DGS) to isolate a major EV subtype, known as small EVs, from human plasma.
-We verified the enrichment strategy and EV identity using a range of biochemical and biophysical characterization methods, ensuring clear separation of EVs from non-EV particles in plasma.
+We verified the enrichment strategy and EV identity using a range of biochemical and biophysical characterization methods, ensuring separation of EVs from non-EV particles in plasma.
 We then generated detailed proteome and lipidome maps, defining EV hallmark features and, in parallel, identifying markers that distinguish non-EV particles.
-These markers – ADAM10 and PS(36:1) in particular – enable precise differentiation between EV and non-EV particles using machine learning.
+These markers – ADAM10 and PS(36:1) in particular – enable precise differentiation between EV and non-EV particles using machine learning across different human cohorts and enrichment strategies.

 Our findings highlight how unbiased multi-omics profiling can identify novel, biologically relevant molecular features in human circulating EVs.
 By offering biologically grounded criteria for defining EV identity, the work addresses the longstanding challenge of EV purity in plasma isolations.
 Rather than relying on depletion of known contaminants or inconsistent operational definitions, we integrated multi-omics profiling with machine learning to identify conserved markers with robust classification and translational potential.